 Laughter yoga also known as HasyaYoga is a practice involving prolonged voluntary laughter along with breathing techniques that originate from Yoga.
 It is often referred to as Laughter Therapy although more accurately I would say we work with therapeutic laughter, as laughter yoga has many therapeutic qualities.
 It originates from India and was created by a medical doctor, Dr Madan Kataria in 1995.
-In a laughter yoga session we usually laugh for between 3-5 seconds, in a typical one hour laughter yoga workshop we will laugh for between 10-15 minutes, of deep belly laughter.
+In normal life we usually laugh for between 3-5 seconds when relying on comedy or day to day interaction with others whereas in a typical one hour laughter yoga workshop we will laugh for between 10-15 minutes, of deep belly laughter.
 This is the type of laughter that gives us all the health benefits and the benefits will remain with us for a good 24 hours after the session!
 The body reacts in the same way whether the laughter is forced or natural, releasing the endorphins (happy hormones).
 It is these endorphins that kick in and fight stress, boost our immune system and make us feel good in so many ways.
 Laughter yoga is experienced in groups, with eye contact, yogic breathing and playfulness between participants.

 Laughter Yoga is Fun Fun Fun, yet a very powerful health and wellbeing tool and probably the most fun way to release stress.
 Although entertaining, it is not entertainment.
 We laugh with one another, not at one another.
 We laugh together in a safe and non judgemental way.
 It really is not uncommon to have participants crying with laughter!

 Laughter Yoga really is so much more than just a laugh!